MindLayer-AI/MindLayer-AI/README.md

 - Disease prediction models using diverse medical datasets
 - Experimental architectures for signal-based AI problems
 - LSTM-based forecasting of multivariate time-series
 - Extensive experience in model tuning, evaluation, and deployment

 ---

+### 🔧 Also Available For
+In addition to our core AI projects, we also take on quick-turnaround tasks such as:
+- Prompt design for ChatGPT and other LLMs
+- Python scripting for automation or preprocessing
+- CSV/Excel data cleanup and formatting

+---